top of page

 The Everglades also known as the "River of Grass" is one of the wonders of the world.
 It is a vast subtropical wilderness that has been declared a World Heritage Site, International Biosphere Reserve, and Wetland of International Importance.

-This landscape is home to over 450,00 acres of mangrove forests, the largest continuous seagrass meadows on Earth, the oldest cypress trees on the planet, and over 350 different animal species, many of them threatened.
+This landscape is home to over 450,00 acres of mangrove forests, the largest continuous seagrass meadows on Earth, the oldest cypress trees on the planet, and over 350 different animal species, many of them threatened or endangered.

 FOLLOW THE WATER